“You can wait for months or years for an epiphany, or you can solving the problem in an hour, using these principles and tools.” — Howard C Cooper

 What if you looked at what other product developers and systems engineers are doing, and then discovered a far better way?
 A faster, easier and more effective way?

-2. You can simply read over the correct principle upon which the needed improvement is predicated, and the epiphany comes almost immediately.
+2. You can simply read over the correct principle(s) upon which the needed improvement is predicated, and the epiphany comes almost immediately.

 and

 Some of the 28 projects I coached were electrical systems, some mechanical, hydraulic, electro-mechanical and some electronic.
 Many were microprocessor/software based.
-And, some were not hardware/software projects at all, but company process and organizational system improvements, for the ‘change agents’.
+And, some were not hardware/software projects at all, but company process improvements or organizational system improvements, for the ‘change agents’.
 This PDD™, Principle Driven Development method works across the board.
-And, if all 28 development teams actually succeeded and all 28 improved products were adopted by the Customer, that’s real innovation!
+And, since all 28 development teams actually succeeded and all 28 improved products were adopted by the Customer, that’s real innovation!
 That’s effective innovation!
 That’s profitable product development!
-And, if they all did it, maybe you can too.

-Papers published and presented at annual conventions for:
+Howard C. Cooper Papers published and presented at annual conventions for:

 • NDIA GVSETS 2013 (Natn’l Defense Industry Assn) (Ground Vehicle Systems Engineering & Technology Symposium)